Tensor network simulation of the (1+1)-dimensional $O(3)$ nonlinear $\sigma$-model with $\theta=\pi$ term: Results

 and the reduced density matrix is given by

 Combining this equation with Eq.~\eqref{eq:vonNeumann}, one can evaluate the entanglement entropy.

-In Fig.~\ref{fig:Sfits}, we show the bipartite entanglement entropy of the boundary cMPS as a function of $\ln(K\beta)$ for different values of $K$ and $\lmax$.
-As the parameter $K$ increases, results for different choices of $\lmax$ gradually deviates with each other, which is similar to the results of the free energy.
-Again, we observe that the results are close to convergence for $\lmax = 5/2, 7/2$.
-In general, at least qualitatively, from the results we can confirm the linear relation between the bipartite entanglement entropy and $\ln \beta$, which verifies the prediction of Eq.~\eqref{eq:bipartite-entanglement-scaling}.
+In Fig.~\ref{fig:Sfits}, for different values of $K$ and $\lmax$, we show the bipartite entanglement entropy of the boundary cMPS as a function of $\ln(K\beta)$ and the linear fitting of the data to Eq.~\eqref{eq:bipartite-entanglement-scaling}.
+The linear fitting results are shown in Table \ref{tab:entanglement-fits}.
+As the parameter $K$ increases, results for different $\lmax$ gradually deviate from each other, which is similar to the results of the free energy.
+Nonetheless, these results still show a tendency to converge as $\lmax$ increases, and, at least qualitatively, from these results we can confirm the linear relation between the bipartite entanglement entropy and $\ln \beta$, which verifies Eq.~\eqref{eq:bipartite-entanglement-scaling}.

 Furthermore, with Eq.~\eqref{eq:bipartite-entanglement-scaling}, we can obtain the central charge $c$ from the linear regression of the bipartite entanglement data.
-As pointed out in Refs.~\cite{affleck-critical-1987,shankar-theta-1990}, under the renormalization group framework, the NLSM with $\theta=\pi$ flows from the unstable fixed point at the weak-coupling limit ($g=0$ and central charge $c=2$) to the stable WZNW fixed point at the strong-coupling limit ($g=\infty$ and $c=1$), and the central charge varies monotonically between the two fixed points according to the $c$-theorem.
+As pointed out in Refs.~\cite{affleck-critical-1987,shankar-theta-1990}, in the renormalization group framework, the NLSM with $\theta=\pi$ flows from the unstable fixed point at the weak-coupling limit ($g=0$ and central charge $c=2$) to the stable WZNW fixed point at the strong-coupling limit ($g=\infty$ and $c=1$), and the central charge varies monotonically between the two fixed points according to the $c$-theorem.
 Figure \ref{fig:central-charge} shows the numerical results of the central charge.
 For the special case of $\lmax=1/2$, the system reduced to the antiferromagnetic Heisenberg model, which is well known to be described by the SU(2)$_1$ WZNW model~\cite{affleck-critical-1987,affleck-critical-1989}.
 As shown in Fig.~\ref{fig:central-charge}, for $\lmax=1/2$, and for all values of $K$, the numerical result indeed gives $c \approx 1$, and it can get closer to $c=1$ if one pushes the calculation to lower temperatures.
 For $\lmax = 3/2, 5/2$, the numerical result for central charge shows a monotonic tendency with respect to $K$ and approaches $c\approx 1$ as $K$ becomes small.
-As is similar to the previous results, the result reaches good convergence with $\lmax=5/2$ when $K$ is small ($K\leq 3.0$), but only serves as qualitative evidence for larger values of $K$.
+As is similar to the previous results, the result reaches good convergence at $\lmax=5/2$ when $K$ is small ($K\leq 3.0$), but only serves as qualitative evidence for larger values of $K$.